 After a total knee replacement surgery, your diet should consist of:

 Simple, nutritious, bland food

-An anti-inflammatory diet is recommended to reduce swelling in the knees
+An anti-inflammatory diet to reduce swelling in the knees

 The patient is given general anaesthesia for the procedure